 The Biltmore

-The Santa Barbara Biltmore (also known as the Biltmore) is a luxury hotel located in Santa Barbara, California.
-Opened in 1927 as part of the Biltmore Hotels chain, it is known for its landmark Spanish Colonial Revival architecture and gardens and operates today as the Four Seasons Resort—The Biltmore Santa Barbara.
+The Santa Barbara Biltmore (also known as the Biltmore) opened in 1927 as part of the Biltmore chain.
+Known for its landmark Spanish Colonial Revival architecture and gardens, and operates today as the Four Seasons Resort—The Biltmore Santa Barbara.

 Contact Us